-While I was in college, I was working at Chick-fil-A part-time on the weekends.
+Diana Dopheide is a recent graduate from Penn State University.
+She holds a degree in Communications, and she hopes to pursue a career in journalism and public relations.
+Diana volunteered the summer after graduating college, and that experience led her to launch one of the first steps in her career.
+Read all about Diana’s experience and the key advice that inspired her!While I was in college, I was working at Chick-fil-A part-time on the weekends.
 One day, my manager, Kennedy, asked me about college, and if I had done any internships or was involved on campus.
 As a senior, I shared that I had already done one internship the previous summer, and that I was set to complete another the following semester as part of my degree requirements—and that I was also the president of two clubs on campus.
 Kennedy replied, “I never really understood the purpose of so much school.
 You get the knowledge, but you learn so much more by actually working.”

-Want to share your internship story?
-Apply here to join our Contributor Program—applications are open on a rolling basis!
+Do you have content that you want to share?
+Apply here to join our Campus Philly Brand Ambassador Program—applications are open on a rolling basis!

 Plus, stay up-to-date on all things Philly with Campus Philly’s Instagram and Twitter; you’ll never miss an announcement of a new For Students, By Students post.